 If you’re buying a house to renovate in the UK, one of the most important steps is knowing when to bring in an architect.
-While many people wait until they’ve completed the purchase, getting architectural advice earlier in the process can save time, money, and stress.
+Many people wait until after completion, but getting architectural input earlier can save time, money and stress.
+Alongside your survey, an impartial architect-led pre-purchase appraisal—can help you understand feasibility, planning risk and likely costs before you commit.

-This article will guide you through the ideal time to contact an architect, what they can help with, and how their input could shape your renovation journey from the very beginning.
+This article explains the ideal time to contact an architect, what they can help with, and how early, independent insight can shape your renovation journey from the start.

 Image above by Oana, architect and interior designer on Design for Me.
 See her profile and shortlist her for your home project here.